MCG-NKU/CmCode/README.md

 Please refer to the project page for more source code and research data: http://mmcheng.net/

-The souce code is for educational and research use only; commercial use are forbidden.
+The source code is for educational and research use only; commercial use are forbidden.
 See: http://mmcheng.net/code-data/ for related patents.
 If you use any part of the source code, please cite related papers.

-Questions directly related to my source code and project is wellcome.
+Questions directly related to my source code and project is welcome.
 Please refer to the project page for detailed contact information.
-Emails regarding questions like `how to install and configure opencv?' will not be replied.
+Emails regarding questions like `how to install and configure opencv?` will not be replied.

 Version History: